MicrosoftDocs/azure-dev-docs/articles/jenkins/azure-container-instances-as-jenkins-build-agent.md

       az group create --name my-resourcegroup --location westus
       ```

-1. Use [az container create](/cli/azure/container#az-container-create) to create and Azure Container Instance.
+1. Use [az container create](/cli/azure/container#az-container-create) to create an Azure Container Instance.
 Replace the placeholders with the values obtained when you created the work agent.

     ```azurecli
     az container create \